John Fish (businessman): Philanthropy

 In 2008, the Lewis Family Foundation honored Fish with a CEO Social Leadership Award at the Boston Business Journals Corporate Philanthropy & Citizenship Summit.
 In 2009, he was recognized with a Public Service Award by NAIOP for his civic and charitable work.

 Fish has provided scholarships for multiple children to attend Tabor Academy.
 In 2009, Fish founded Boston Scholar Athletes, an organization aimed at helping student athletes improve their academic performance, and he donated $6 million to the program between 2009 and 2021.
 The multimillion-dollar nonprofit ran tutoring centers in 20 high schools and supported underfunded athletic teams with uniforms, equipment and coaching clinics.

 In 2010, Fish joined a group of 14 chief executives from the largest companies in Massachusetts to establish the Massachusetts Competitive Partnership (MACP).
 Fish was named chairman of the organization.
 In 2011, Fish and his wife were inducted into the Seneca Society of Hobart and William Smith Colleges.

 He has served as fundraising campaign chair for Brigham and Women's Hospital's “Life.Giving.Breakthroughs” $1 billion capital campaign, and has donated $5 million to the cause.

 In 2014, Fish was named Chair of the Greater Boston Chamber of Commerce.
 He also served as chair of the Federal Reserve Bank of Boston's board of directors until 2017.
 He was named chairman of Boston College’s Board of Trustees, the first non-alumnus in that role.
 Fish is also on the board of the Boys & Girls Clubs of Boston and was named chairman of the board of trustees of Brigham and Women's Hospital in January 2018.
 In 2020, Fish received the Corey C. Griffin Humanitarian Award.

 Fish has donated to Republican and Democrat political campaigns.
 He supported the Obama campaign in 2007 and raised between $100,000 and $200,000 for Obama's 2012 bid for re-election.
 In 2018 he donated $33,900 to the Republican National Committee and $25,000 to House Speaker Paul Ryan’s PAC.

 In November 2015, Fish was given the Ralph Lowell Distinguished Citizen Award for service to others from the Boy Scouts of America Spirit of Adventure Council.

 In 2018, Boston College named the Fish Field House in recognition of a gift from Fish as the former Board of Trustees chairman for the school.
 The facility has a regulation AstroTurf field, and a 12,000 square-foot strength and conditioning center.

-In 2024, Fish co-founded the Mass Opportunity Alliance to promote friendlier tax policy for Massachusetts businesses and residents.
+In 2024, Fish co-founded the Mass Opportunity Alliance to promote more lenient tax policy for Massachusetts businesses and “defend and strengthen the Massachusetts business environment”.